-- The “call” intern admits up to five patients in a 24-hour period and cross-covers patients on the floor at night, with night-time supervision and teaching provided by senior residents (see "Night Teach" section below). ("Post-call" is second day of cycle)
+- The “call” intern admits up to five patients in a 24-hour period and cross-covers patients on the floor at night, with night-time supervision and teaching provided by senior residents (see "Night Teach" section below).
+"Post-call" is the second day of the four-day cycle

-- The “plan” intern leads team rounds on all established patients, creating the clinical plan for the day and leading the bedside interview and physical exam
+- The “plan” intern leads team rounds on all established patients, creating the clinical diagnostic/therapeutic strategy for the day and leading the bedside interview and physical exam

 - The “swing” intern takes the lead in communicating with consultants, addressing acute clinical issues at the bedside, managing key time-sensitive tasks and coordinating and performing procedures

 The junior resident supervises the care provided by the team and leads discussion and teaching on rounds.
-Bigelow teams are staffed by two attendings, each carrying ½ the patient census, who are chosen and paired to optimize clinical learning for the team.
+Bigelow teams are staffed by two attendings, each carrying ½ the patient census.
+These faculty are chosen and paired to optimize clinical learning for the team.